johnlcstudios/xiacraftsonline.github.io/README.md

    ```
 3. Open `index.html` in your web browser.

+## Adding Products
+Adding Products to the shop can be achieved by simply adding an entry to the products list on script.js file

 ## Usage
 - Browse through the product listings.
 - Click on the "Select" button to choose products.